BenediktAlkin/KappaProfiler/README.md

 4.72 matmul_method
 ```

+<b>NOTE: Synchronization points slow down overall program execution, so they should only be used for investigating
+bottlenecks/runtimes</b>

-If you want to remove all synchronization points in your program, simply remove the
+To remove all synchronization points in your program either:
-`kp.setup_async` call and `kp.named_profile_async`/`kp.profile_async` will default to a noop.
+- remove the `kp.setup_async` call -> `kp.named_profile_async`/`kp.profile_async` will default to a noop (NOTE: this
+  removes the node completely, so it's also not possible to query it)
-Or replace it with `kp.setup_async_as_sync` to maek the asynchronous calls behave just like the synchronous calls.
+- replace the `kp.setup_async` call with `kp.setup_async_as_sync` to make the asynchronous calls behave just like the
+  synchronous calls.
+This will make the async times wrong (like `matmul_wrong` above) but still creates a node for the
+  operation (e.g. for querying how often it was called).

 ### Multi-process pytorch profiling
 Only synchronizing cuda operations is not sufficient when multiple processes are used (e.g. for multi-gpu training).